naveid19/DevNation-Students-Class-Engagement-EDA/README.md

 * How does attendance changes over time
 * Who are the worst-performing students, in terms of attendance and the total time spent
 * Summarize statistical measures associated with time spend in the class, with boxplot

+# Video presentation of this file
+Here is the video presentation of this file: https://www.loom.com/share/d5495ab79e7d451082aab4f6ebc2d4fb